AdaCore/aws/docs/source/high_level_services.rst

 What are the steps to do `Ajax` ?

-Remember, do not think about the Web page but about a specific widget (`HTML` fragments) with the associated event and action.
+Remember, do not think about a Web page but rather a specific widget (`HTML` fragments) with an associated event and action.

 * Include the AWS/Ajax support file